jspaaks/2022-ieee/README.md

 However, you may have found that the compliance score for your repos could still be improved.
 That's why the next sections cover various resources, tools, and workflows that can help you work on some of those aspects.
 You can pick and choose whichever subject you think is most interesting to you.
 Note that some sections assume knowledge of other sections; when this is the case, this is indicated at the top of the section as "Prerequisites".

-For convenience, use the table below to navigate to each section:
+For convenience, use the list below to navigate to each section:

 - [GitHub-Zenodo integration](#extras-github-zenodo-integration)
 - [Creating a CITATION.cff file](#extras-creating-a-citationcff-file)